vincentjzy/OpenCorr/README.md

 >2021.05.08, A brief instruction of framework is released.
 >
 >2021.05.17, Improve the adapbility for Linux and release a cool title figure.
+>
+>2021.06.12, Release an sample to demonstrate the calculation of strains according to the DIC results.

 # 1. Get started